Level 3 Background Check Is NOT Federal (Sanctions & FACIS Explained)

 The SAM (System for Award Management) is another list that a FACIS level 3 background checks to ensure that government funds are not being awarded to healthcare facilities that employ individuals who are on an exclusion list.

 Specifically, the SAM exclusion list is a list of individuals who are excluded from participating in state or federal contracts for criminal reasons.
-Basically, individuals on the list committed specific crimes that prevent them from working on a government contract.
+Basically, individuals on the list committed specific crimes that prevented them from working on a government contract.

 In addition to this exclusion list, a level 3 background check will include a check of similar databases, such as the SDN (Specially Designated Nationals and Blocked Persons List).
 This list includes people who are ineligible to work on a government contract due to having connections to sanctioned targets.